Monicagate on Cache La Poudre St:

 It is generally agreed, by all who have looked into the history of Colorado College, that the presidency of William Slocum was a golden age.
 After the well-meaning reign of President Tenney ended unhappily, when his high ambitions for the College were undermined by the parlous state of the local economy in the 1880s, the arrival of the “burly Congregationalist pastor from Baltimore” [Hill p.14] in 1888 heralded a new beginning.
 Over three decades his extraordinary energy and vision turned a weak and struggling young institution into one of the leading liberal arts colleges in the west.

 By the time he left, the one stone building he found on his arrival had turned into fourteen (one of them the magnificent Palmer Hall, still one of the great college buildings of the United States); the library had risen over ten-fold, from 6, 000 volumes to over 70, 000; the student body had risen fourteen-fold, from 50 to over 700; and the faculty had risen in much the same proportion, from 4 to over 50.
 Most importantly, the evidence for the quality of student and faculty life seems to show a student body and faculty body in warm, mutually supportive, friendship.
-There is little doubt that, for almost all of this time, Colorado College was a remarkably happy, fulfilling and life-enhancing place for the majority of members of the community, who remembered it, and passed on their memories to succeeding generations, as a golden age.
+There is little doubt that, for almost all of this time, Colorado College was a remarkably happy, fulfilling and life-enhancing place for the majority of members of the community, who remembered

 The reader who idly glances through the past College Catalogues, or other publications carrying faculty records such as the Pike’s Peak Nugget, soon notices something strange about the period towards the end of the first world war.
 President Slocum resigned in 1917, at the respectable age of 66, and shortly thereafter almost all the senior faculty departed, too.
 In the space of a few months from late 1917 onwards, the College lost all four Deans, three other head professors, five further professors and a Museum Director, an attrition which the College has never experienced before or since.

-All of the Colorado College histories refer to this period, in more or less guarded terms, so it is widely known (to readers of College histories) that there was a problem of some sort towards the end of President Slocum’s time, but the precise nature of the problem, its handling, and its consequences are spelled out differently in the different histories.
-Taken as a whole, the different accounts constitute an interesting case-study of a complex institution attempting to come to terms with a difficult episode in its past.
+All of the Colorado College histories refer to this period, in more or less guarded terms, so it is widely known (to readers of College histories) that there was a problem of some sort towards the end of President Slocum’s time, but the precise nature of the problem,

 In connection with my investigations into the history of mathematics at Colorado College, I have had occasion to re-explore the events which led to and followed from the end of President Slocum’s reign in 1917.
 Both the Head Professor of Mathematics, Florian Cajori, and the Professor of Mathematics and Astronomy, Guy Albright, were central players in a drama which left heavy scars on the development of the College.
 This seems a good time both to attempt to set the record straight and to offer some historiographical reflections upon the uses of history within an institution committed to the values set in stone above the portal of President Slocum’s greatest campus building: “Ye shall know the truth and the truth shall set you free”